Pureblueessentialsorg/pureblueessentials.com.au/content/shop/reocla10/index.md

 It can also be very useful when recovering from an illness or condition where brain-fog and/or fatigue are symptoms.

-**Cautions:**

-Do not use if pregnant, breastfeeding or on infants under 12 months old.

-Keep away from eyes and mouth.
-If skin, eye or nasal irritation occurs, discontinue use.

 This 10ml bottle contains 30% high quality carrier oil (pure Australia jojoba oil) so the remedial essential oil blend is ready to be safely applied to the skin.
 Shake well before use.

-Also available in a 30ml bottle containing 100% pure essential oils that can be used for a variety of ways including:
+Also available in a 30ml bottle containing 100% pure essential oils that can be used in a variety of ways including:

 \- add to your own carrier oil